renatobanzai/iris-python-covid19/readme.md

 100
 ```

-irisdomestic: A class that I made to show one way I use the Native API.
+irisdomestic: A class that I made to show one way I use the Native API extending the native api.

 ```
 #has the same methods of irisnative + factory of irisglobal class